 Stanley Picker Gallery is curating a series of major art installations by leading contemporary practitioners associated with Kingston University, staged around its spectacular new Town House building, designed by RIBA 2020 Gold Medal winners Grafton Architects, as part of the Kingston Spotlight celebrations.

-With more than 100 years of history bringing arts, science and technology education together, Kingston Spotlight celebrates Kingston University with a special programme of performances, exhibitions, lectures and podcasts throughout 2020.
+With more than 100 years of history bringing arts, science and technology education together, Kingston Spotlight celebrates Kingston University with a special programme of performances, exhibitions, lectures and podcasts.

 March – December 2020